University Tutors Scholarship Award Amount: $1,000 Deadline: Offered Monthly

 BILL "SCOOP" KINNEY JOURNALISM SCHOLARSHIP - CLICK HERE FOR APPLICATION This scholarship was established in 2006 by the Marietta Kiwanis Foundation in honor of Mr. Bill Kinney, the Senior Associate Editor of the Marietta Daily Journal.
 This scholarship is available to a graduate or undergraduate student entering or attending any accredited college or university and who is pursuing a major in the field of Journalism.
 Selection emphasis will be placed on financial need and academic performance.

 FOREVER REMEMBER SCHOLARSHIP - CLICK HERE FOR APPLICATION This scholarship was established in 2010 by the Marietta Kiwanis Foundation to recognize those who are left behind.
 This scholarship is available to a dependent of a person who is either on active duty or employed in the reserve, or a veteran of the military, law enforcement, fire department, or EMT services.
 Applicants or their parents must reside or work in Cobb County.
 The applicant agrees that verification of dependency may occur during the selection process.
 Emphasis for this award will be placed on the essay, character, and academic achievement.
 For information about the Forever Remember statute and the creation of this scholarship, please CLICK HERE.

-GBAA Scholarships 2019 Award Amount: up to $5,000 Deadline: March 1, 2019
+GBAA Scholarships 2019 Award Amount: Varies Deadline: March 11, 2020

 Investing in the future of Georgia’s Business Aviation Industry through Scholarships available to Georgia High School Seniors/Graduates Enrolled/Planning to enroll in accredited U.S. Colleges & Technical Schools in aviation fields of study and Continuing Education Scholarships available to GBAA Members.